almeidas-tatiane/robust-api-performance/README.md

 This test plan was created as part of a personal portfolio project to demonstrate performance engineering best practices and readiness to return to the professional market.

 🔗 [📊 View Full Performance Test Plan (GitHub)](https://github.com/almeidas-tatiane/robust-api-performance/blob/main/performance-test-plan.md)
+---
+## 🤝 Contributing or Feedback

+This project is part of my personal learning journey in performance engineering.
+Feedback, suggestions, or connections are always welcome!

+📧 Contact me via [LinkedIn](https://www.linkedin.com/in/almeidas-tatiane/) or GitHub Discussions.